How To Manually Optimize Images In WordPress tutorial shows you how to easily optimizes images without using a plugin and more.

 How To Manually Optimize Images In WordPress

-Step 1 ) Once you have the images you will use in your post or page ready, click on tinypng.com link.
+Step 1 ) Once you have the list of images you will use in your site ready, click on tinypng.com link.
 Drag and drop the number of images you want to optimize as pointed out in the image below.
 Please make a note, the 20 image and a maximum of 5 MB limit you can optimize each time.

 Step 2 ) The following image shows you an image optimized and ready for downloading.
 The image original size was 58.1 KB and after being optimized it was reduced down to 20.8 KB a total of 64% reduction in size.